 Beneath the radar of the corporate music world there

-combination of instrumental expertise, a soulful and moving singer,
+A rare combination of instrumental expertise, a soulful and

-difficult-to-categorize performers who have found a home in the modern acoustic genre.
-His colaboration with Joe Jencks and Pat Wictor as Brother Sun
+who has found a home in the modern acoustic genre.
+His

+collaboration with Joe Jencks and Pat Wictor as Brother Sun

-has taken him all over North America for the last five years
+has taken him all over North America for the last five years.

 Originally from Richmond, VA, Greg moved to Boston for